shahbazahmed1269/shahbazahmed1269.github.io/_posts/2018-02-04-clean-code-part1.md

 After reading a couple of chapters, I thought it would be helpful to maintain concise notes highlighting the important points I get while reading this book.
 So my motivation behind this post is to share my learnings about writing cleaner and better code.
 All the points and ideas discussed below is my understanding of chapters 1 and 2 of the above mentioned book.
 If there's any suggestion or improvements feel free to reach out.

 Getting to the topic of this blog post: **why should we care about clean code?**.
-Thats a great question.
+That's a great question.
 Someone may ask why even bother spending extra time and efforts on improving or maintaining the existing code when the end user can only see the final product and not the code itself.
 We could use this time to build new things instead of improving the existing code (as long as it works), right?

 Lets explore the idea behind writing good code or **clean code**.
 But to write clean code, we have to understand what actually is clean code.
 To answer that, we'll start from the issue and move towards how clean code can help us solve it.